mfin/homelab/README.md

 # homelab :microscope:

-_`k8s-at-home` lab running on ArgoCD, Renovate and Github Actions :zap:_
+_K8s on Proxmox deployed with Ansible for HomeOps and tinkering :zap:_

 </div>